Nuxt Going Full-Stack: How to Handle Authorization?

 })

-But that's not really better because if the publication is published, I want to allow everyone to access it.
-Actually, only admins can access the content of a publication, no matter the status of the publication.
+However, this approach is not entirely effective, as if the publication is published, I wish to permit all users to access it.
+Currently, only admins can view the content of a publication, irrespective of the publication's status.

-To solve this, I could write another utility called requirePublicationAccess:
+To address this, I could draft another utility termed requirePublicationAccess

 export async function requirePublicationAccess(event: H3Event, publication: Publication, opts: { statusCode?: number, message?: string } = {}): Promise<UserSessionRequired> {